 This section describes how the conjugateHeatFoam solver works.
-An important part to understand when solving cases involving this solver.
+An important section to be able to continue with cases involving this solver.
 The solver is included in OpenFoam-1.5-dev and can be found here:

-'''

-cd $FOAM_SOLVERS/conjugate/conjugateHeatFoam
+cd \$FOAM\SOLVERS/conjugate/conjugateHeatFoam

-'''

-If the solver is missing it can be downloaded from openfoam-extend.wiki.sourceforge.net/[1]
+If the solver is missing it can be downloaded from openfoam-extend.wiki.sourceforge.net/ [1]